| 1 |

 | 18 |

-In the Keynesian corss diagra, an increase in autonomous consumer expenditure causes the aggregate demand function to shift up the equilibrium level of aggregate output to _______ and the IS curve to shift to the _______
+in the Keynesian cross diagram, a decrease in investment spending because companies become more pessimistic about investment profitability causes the aggregate demand function to shift _____the equilibrium level of aggregate output to ______l and the IS curve Curve to shift to the.

 |